storyarchive/storyarchive/README.md

 # StoryArchive has built-in support for SASS
 [sass]
-inline = false # Inject the compiled SASS into all templates input = "index" # The main SASS file to be loaded output = "cerberus" # The SASS output file name
+input = "index" # The main SASS file to be loaded output = "cerberus" # The SASS output file name
 ```